In the earliest days of electrical power, (the late 1800s) the inventor of the

 similarly their analog television signals will most likely be broadcast in a range of about 50MHz to around 500MHz.

 This range is below that which nearly all of today's radio telescopes operate.
-Other than Arecibo, most other radio
+Other than Arecibo, most radio

 telescopes operate above 500MHz.
 Arecibo is capable of operating as low as 50MHz, but may be in the wrong position